zamiang/kelp/README.md

     npm install
     npm run dev:extension

+Load the dev extension into your Chrome extensions

-Starting the website in dev mode (if needed)
+Starting the website in dev mode

     npm run dev